SynBioHub/api-docs/source/index.html.md

 rootCollectionDisplayId | Display id for the root collection on the remote. rootCollectionName |Name for the root collection on the remote. rootCollectionDescription | Description for the root collection on the remote.

+*Note that rejectUnauthorized and isPublic are set to true by defeault.
+If the new remote isn't one of these, please remove the parameter completely from the request.

 ## Save ICE Remote